alicetra/Taylor-Swift-Decoder/README.md

 # Pytests

-In order to run the pytests, after installation you need to run the following command on the terminal
+In order to run the pytests, after installation you need to run the following commands on the terminal

 source src/myenv/bin/activate
 pytest